aselshall/aea/README.md

 4. Apply numerical optimization techniques in engineering problem solving

 ## Course Schedule
-This course is designed for students in construction management, environmental engineering, and water resources engineering, with consideration that some students may not have completed a calculus course.
-Each student must complete the required modules and choose at least one elective module based on their interest.
-These topics are tentative and subject to change based on class progress.
+These topics and number of assignments are tentative and subject to change based on class progress.

 | Week | Date (From - To) | Topic                                                          | Due date    |
 |------|------------------|----------------------------------------------------------------|-------------|